hrmnjt/resume/resume.typ

 - *Domains*: Product Engineering, Agile Product Managment, Data Engineering, Machine Learning, Business Intelligence and DevSecOps for Marketing, Digital Advertising, Retail, and Lifestyle business
 - *Languages*: Proficient - Shell, Python, SQL; Familiar/Learning - Scala, JavaScript, Typescript, Golang
 - *Data Stack*: Postgres, SQLite, Vertica, ElasticSearch, Spark, Delta Lake, Confluent Kafka, Cube.dev, Trino, Airflow, Argo, Superset

+// Talking points

+// About me

+// My full name is Harmanjeet Singh Nagi but almost everyone calls me Harman.
+On web, you can find me with the handle hrmnjt i.e. my first name without any vowels.
+I'm originally from Jamshedpur (India) and I moved to Bangalore (India) for college and started my first job in Bangalore.
+I got a chance to move to Dubai in 2017 for work and post that I've been in Dubai.
+I consider myself a generalist and have had a diverse experience but my forte is data engineering.
+When I'm not working I'm reading scrolling twitter, hackernews, reading books; trying out new tech; going on long walks alone or with my wife and dog.

+// About work stuff

+// In college I was studying electrical and electronics where I was most fascinated about control systems.
+I started my career as an intern in a startup which was building a CRM solution of motor industries and it exposed me to world of data science and software engineering.
+I could draw parallels between control systems and how software systems are created but was more interested learning how to work with data.
+// After the internship and completeing college, I joined US based consultancy which specialized in data analytics and data science called Mu Sigma.
+I got a lot of exposure to work on big data systems with United Airlines, with Tesco and with Majid Al Futtaim.
+This gave me a chance to learn a lot of data engineering, devops culture, infrastructure, automation, etc.
+// I started working with Majid Al Futtaim as a consultant and later got an offer to join the team directly.
+Since almost 4 years I've been working with the core data engineering team in MAF.
+2 years back I was promoted to Engineering Manager role and have been working on internal products primarily related to digital marketing and advertisement space.

+// Explain core data engineering

+// Started with upgrading legacy infrastructure.
+Migrated from HDFS to S3; as nothing else from Hadoop stack was being used.
+// Improved Vertica performance - 2 ways, infra and data model
+//     infra - fine-tuning netperf, ioperf, sysperf, changing node types, rebalancing, dba activities
+//     data model - projections, aggregations, incremental data load logic.
+// Migrated legacy ETL from Informatica to Airflow
+// Improved data observability i.e. monitoring and notifications for data.
+Maintained and built knowledge about Customer Master Data called GCR.

+// Explain DLA

+// Internal tool to create audiences and activate them.
+Audiences are basically customer segments who have satisfy a condition, such as age-range, gender, last_active_30days, did_trx_in_mall, avg_spend etc.
+// MAF active customer base = 15M across 16 countries (largest in UAE and KSA around 9M)
+// Around 200 attributes for each customer
+// 9 Business Units each with 3-4 marketing managers; no synergy between marketing efforts
+// consent, duplicate emails, incorrect targetting, no personalization

+// Explain Connect

+// It solves for many problems that MAF has - Semantic layer for business logic, repository for dashboards and reports, custom dashboards, audience creation activation, running market research (close loop), running ad campaigns (close loop)
+// Dashboard shows problem with data say sales is decreasing
+// Marketeer can run a market research i.e. survey, see results in a dashboard and understand product needs brand awareness
+// Marketeer can run an ad campaign for increasing brand awareness; see results in a dashboard for campaign effectiveness and understand change in sales.